 - 1. Hobby kennels shall be permitted as an accessory use in any zoning district where single-family dwellings are permitted uses. - 2.
-Commercial kennels shall be a conditional use in the \\\\\\ Districts subject to the following conditions - a.
-A minimum lot size of five (5) acres shall be maintained. - b.
-Any building or fenced area where animals are kept shall be located a minimum of two hundred (200) feet from any public right-of-way, one hundred (100) feet from any property line, and one hundred-fifty (150) feet from any residential dwelling located off the premises. - c.
-The kennel shall be established and maintained in accordance with all applicable state and County sanitation regulations.
-Odor, dust, noise, drainage or insects shall not constitute a nuisance to adjoining properties. - d.
-A site plan shall be submitted in accordance with Article 7, herein.
+Commercial kennels shall be a conditional use in the Rural Residential, Resource Production and Agricultural Zoning Districts subject to the following conditions: - (a) A minimum lot size of five (5) acres shall be maintained. - (b) The kennel shall be established and maintained in accordance with all applicable state and County sanitation regulations.
+Odor, dust, noise, drainage or insects shall not constitute a nuisance to adjoining properties. - (c) A site plan shall be submitted in accordance with Article 7, herein.

-- C. Hobby and Commercial Horse Stable - 1.
-An indoor riding arena, whether for a hobby or commercial horse stable, shall require a minimum of ten (10) acres.
+C. Hobby and Commercial Horse Stable

-- 3. Commercial stables shall be a conditional use in the \\\\\\ Districts, subject to the restrictions set forth in Section 6.09.A.2, and the following additional conditions: - a.
-The minimum lot area required for a commercial stable shall be ten (10) acres.
-Six (6) horses shall be permitted for the first ten (10) acres.
-Thereafter, one (1) additional horse shall be permitted for each full one (1) acre in excess of ten (10) acres. - b.
-A commercial stable shall be established and maintained in accordance with all applicable state and County sanitation regulations. - c.
-A site plan shall be submitted in accordance with Article 7, herein.
+- 1. An indoor riding arena, whether for a hobby or commercial horse stable, shall require a minimum of five (5) acres. - 2.
+Hobby stables shall be permitted as an accessory use in the Rural Residential, Resource Production and Agriculture Zoning Districts subject to the restrictions set forth in Section 6.08.
+A. 2. - 3.
+Commercial stables shall be a conditional use in the Rural Residential, Resource Production and Agriculture Zoning Districts, subject to the restrictions set forth in Section 6.08.A.2, and the following additional conditions: - (a) The minimum lot area required for a commercial stable shall be ten (10) acres. - (b) A commercial stable shall be established and maintained in accordance with all applicable state and County sanitation regulations. - (c) A site plan shall be submitted in accordance with Article 7, herein.

-SECTION 6.10 RELIGIOUS INSTITUTIONS
+SECTION 6.09 RELIGIOUS INSTITUTIONS

-- A. Lot Width.
-The minimum lot width for religious institutions shall be two hundred (200) feet. - B. Lot Area.
+A. Lot Width.
+The minimum lot width for religious institutions shall be two hundred (200) feet.

+- B. Lot Area.
 The minimum lot area for religious institutions shall be two and one-half (2.5) acres. - C. Parking Setback.
 Off-street parking shall be prohibited in the front setback area.
 Off-street parking shall have a setback of no less than twenty (20) feet from any property boundary. - D. Building Setback.
 Religious institutions shall comply with the required setbacks in the district in which located provided setbacks are no less than following requirements: